w3c/wai-inclusion/index.md

   <p class="listintro">This article briefly:</p>
   <ul class="listafterpul">
     <li>explains the distinctions and overlaps between accessibility, usability, and inclusive design,</li>
-    <li>points out the importance of maintaining the focus of accessibility on people with disabilities, and</li>
+    <li>encourages increased coordination across research and practice in these disciplines, and,</li>
-    <li>encourages increased coordination across accessibility, usability, and inclusion practices.</li>
+    <li>points out the importance of maintaining the focus of accessibility on people with disabilities.</li>
   </ul>

   <h2 id="terms">Distinctions and Overlaps</h2>